adsrmk/vitepress-latest/docs/en/guide/email_smtp.md

 ## Install

-1. Choose Your SMTP Mailer
-After installing and activating the plugin, go to **WP Mail SMTP → Settings** in your WordPress dashboard.
+1. After installing and activating the plugin, go to **WP Mail SMTP → Settings** in your WordPress dashboard.
 Scroll down to the **Mailer** section and select **Other SMTP** (bottom-right corner).
 This option allows you to manually enter your email provider’s SMTP details.

 <br>

-2. Configure SMTP Settings
-Next, enter the SMTP details from your **Email Client Settings** in the **EVC Panel**.
+2. Next, enter the SMTP details from your **Email Client Settings** in the **EVC Panel**.
 These values ensure your website connects securely to your mail server.
 Make sure to replace `yourdomain.com` with your actual domain name.

 | Variable | Value |
 |-----------|:-----------:|